knocklabs/docs/pages/send-and-manage-data/environments.md

 A typical deployment lifecycle in Knock looks like:

-1. Introduce any backend changes to support a new workflow (users, lists, and preference properties)
+1. Introduce any backend changes to support a new workflow (users and preference properties)
 2. Build the workflow in a dev environment in Knock
 3. Test the workflow
 4. When you're ready to go live, promote the workflow to production